bbartling/easy-aso/README.md

 ### Building off the BACnet ping-pong example

-The `bacnet_ping_pong` example shows a single algorithm reading a few BACnet points and writing to a command point (e.g., AV2) at a defined priority.
-In a real HVAC context this “ping-pong” pattern can evolve into more realistic
+The `bacnet_ping_pong` example shows a single algorithm reading a BACnet sensor point and writing to a command point (e.g., AV2) at a defined priority.
+In real HVAC applications this pattern can evolve into meaningful strategies:
-strategies:

-* Treat AV1 as a sensor (e.g., supply air temperature, zone temperature, or kW)
+- Treat AV1 as a sensor (supply temperature, zone temp, or measured kW)
-* Treat AV2 as a command (e.g., fan speed, valve position, discharge temp setpoint)
+- Treat AV2 as a command (fan speed, valve position, discharge temperature)
-* Use BV1 as a mode flag or optimization enable/disable “kill switch”
+- Use the built-in EasyASO optimization flag (`optimization_enabled_bv`) as the enable/disable **kill switch**, accessible via the local method `get_optimization_enabled_status()`
-* Add simple control logic in `algorithm.py` (e.g., reset curves, demand caps, or “if temp > setpoint + deadband, increase command by X%”)
+- Add incremental control logic in `algorithm.py` (reset curves, demand limits, deadband logic)

-The point is that `algorithm.py` as shown below can grow from “print some values” into a real HVAC ASO loop without touching the core EasyASO lifecycle or the test harness.
+The example below shows how the built-in kill switch is checked before running any optimization logic.
+This kill switch is not a network request; it is a local boolean stored in the EasyASO app and also exposed as `binaryValue,1` to the BAS.

 ```python
 import asyncio